 Hansen and team investigated the symbiotic relationship between a bacterial endosymbiont and aphids, and how the partnership is able to supply all the nutrients and amino acids needed for processes like amino acid biosynthesis despite a lack of genes in essential amino acid pathways in the bacteria.
-Similarly to Belcaid, Hansen used RNA seq and pathway analysis to look at (1) if the bacterial and host genomes coordinate to produce essential amino acid, (2) the potential dependence on the host by the bacteria for nonessential amino acids, and (3) how the organism obtains nitrogen for amino acid production.
+Hansen used RNA seq and pathway analysis to look at (1) if the bacterial and host genomes coordinate to produce essential amino acid, (2) the potential dependence on the host by the bacteria for nonessential amino acids, and (3) how the organism obtains nitrogen for amino acid production.
 Their results indicate that the host and bacterial genomes work together to produce the necessary amino acids and that the supply for nitrogen is the GOGAT cycle.
 Transcriptional analysis supports the idea that the aphid supplies the function from genes that the bacteria is lacking.
 In some ways, the host is able to finish the job that the bacteria started for essential amino acids.
 However, for biosynthesis of non-amino acids, the bacteria is dependent on the host.
 Regarding the production of nitrogen, the team found upregulation in genes that encode for enzymes that recycle ammonia into amino acids.
 This supports the idea that the bacteria depend on the host for the nitrogen needed during amino acid production.

 These two papers illustrate how complex the symbiotic relationships can be across all environments and organisms.
 Although not impossible to tease apart, the complexity of these organisms creates difficulties when attempting to assess characteristics like physiological tolerance and evolution.
 The boom in number and quality of genomic techniques is allowing all fields to dive further into these relationships to better understand the origin, evolutionary mechanisms, and function of the symbiosis.